 Got the itch for some extra power?
 Often times that extra power can come from the ability to run more timing in your car or truck.
 BUT....octane is the key.
 Whether or not your have knock sensors, you need to be aware of the risks of running race fuels or e85 without the proper tuning.

-If you're already a Venomous Tuning client, you can add a race tune to your arsenal with just a couple of clicks and providing us with critical information.
+If you're already a Venomous Tuning client and your tune is less than 1 year old, you can add a race tune to your arsenal with just a couple of clicks and providing us with critical information.
 Every fuel has a stoichiometric value.
 That's the "air/fuel" ratio at which the fuel burns most completely and efficiently.
 Here are a few examples:

 93 octane (pure) 14.67 (or 14.67:1 as represented as an air/fuel ratio)